Amalreji111/coderunner/README.md

 # CodeRunner

-CodeRunner is a backend application built using NestJS framework that allows users to run and execute code in 5 different languages (JavaScript, Python, C++, Java, and Dart).
+CodeRunner is a backend application built using NestJS framework that allows users to run and execute code in 7 different languages (JavaScript, Python, C++, Java,typescript,c, and Dart).
 The application has been built with security in mind and uses a factory pattern to validate the code before executing it.

 ## Getting Started